Flowers are a great addition to any garden! Here are some easy to grow annuals guaranteed to brighten up every corner of your yard, patio or balcony.

 Sunflowers seeds are edible – but the birds and squirrels know that too, so keep a lookout for critters who want a free lunch.

 Flowers can be single petal or double, in colors mostly in the yellows and rusty orange family.
 Super easy to grow from seed, and kids love it when you make a tepee with a circle of them. (and let your pole beans grow up the stems)

 Growing flowers from seed doesn’t get much easier than with Zinnia elegans.

 Zinnias look beautiful in the garden, and make a long-lasting cut flower too.

-Single petal, double petal, short and tall, and coming in a huge range of colours, I think the only colour they don’t come in is a true blue.
+Single petal, double petal, short and tall, and coming in a huge range of colors, I think the only color they don’t come in is a true blue.
 There’s even a lime green variety called “Envy” which I have grown. (it looks really cool planted next to deep velvety purple petunias).

 Zinnias are another annual that gives you free plants when you save the seeds.

-To keep note of what colour the plant is, use one of those plastic bread bag tags and write the colour on with a Sharpie marker.
-Slip the tag onto the stem of the plant, and in the fall or when the flowers die, you’ll be able to keep track of which colours you have for seed next year.
+To keep note of what color the plant is, use one of those plastic bread bag tags and write the color on with a Sharpie marker.
+Slip the tag onto the stem of the plant, and in the fall or when the flowers die, you’ll be able to keep track of which colors you have for seed next year.